Blog Archive

 And finally we talk about the Parsvanatha basadi.

-This temple called the Kamata Parsvanatha Basti in records was DSC01398probably erected in the late 11th century.
+This temple called the Kamata Parsvanatha Basti in records was probably erected in the late 11th century.
 An inscription found in the vestibule seems to associate Dhanakirthideva, disciple of Damanandi Traividyadeva to this temple.
-The image of Parsvanatha is about 14’6’’ DSC01343and stands on a lotus pedestal.
+The image of Parsvanatha is about 14’6’’ and stands on a lotus pedestal.
 The reliefs at the base are not only of great artistic excellence but also of immense mythological interest.
 They reveal Parsvanatha’s encounter with his enemy Kamata.
 The main image as well as the serpent body and the canopy are hewn out of a single stone of schist.

 The commemorative column in the hall was erected in the honour of saint Mallisena in 1129AD.
 Executed by an artist called Gangachari, it bears testimony to the artistic excellence as well as to the high literary attainment of poet Mallinatha.
 The Manasthambha which faces the temple is about 65 feet in height and is also the tallest of the free standing pillars at Sravanabelagola.
 It was added in the late 17th century.